Toni Ann Johnson: Career

 In 2001, Johnson was hired by Robert Cort and David Madden to write a pilot based on the feature film Save the Last Dance.
 The pilot was produced for Fox Television in 2002.

 Johnson wrote the 2004 film Crown Heights for Showtime Television.
 The story focuses on a hip hop group that is composed of African-American and Hasidic Jewish members.
 The group formed in the wake of the Brooklyn Crown Heights riots of 1991.

 Johnson co-wrote the second installment of the Step Up franchise, Step Up 2: The Streets.

 Johnson's short stories have been published in various print journals: Fiction (2023), ACCOLADES: A Women Who Submit Anthology (2020) Callaloo (2019), Xavier Review (2016), Hunger Mountain (2016), Soundings Review (2014), Emerson Review (2013) and The Elohi Gadugi Journal (2013).
 Her work has also been published in the online journals Serving House: A Journal of Literary Arts, Red Fez, Arlijo VIDA Review, The Coachella Review, and Aunt Chloe's Journal.

 In October 2021 Johnson won the Flannery O'Connor Award for her linked story collection Light Skin Gone to Waste.

 In 2014, Johnson's debut novel Remedy for a Broken Angel was released via Nortia Press.
 The book features a Bermudian protagonist and was inspired by Johnson's strong ties to the island.
 Kirkus Reviews praised Remedy for a Broken Angel, writing, "Johnson writes with sensitivity and a good ear for dialogue.
 She is both musically and psychologically acute, showing a solid understanding of the subtlety and flamboyance of narcissism.
 Her view of forgiveness is multilayered, and her characters’ mostly mixed-race status adds an interesting dimension to their experiences.”

+In February 2026, Johnson's second linked story collection, But Where's Home? was published by Screen Door Press, after winning the inaugural Screen Door Press Prize in 2024.

 Awards

 Johnson won the 1998 Humanitas Prize and the 1998 Christopher Award for her script Ruby Bridges.

 In 2004, Johnson won a second Humanitas Prize for her script Crown Heights.

 Johnson was nominated for a 2015 NAACP Image Award for Outstanding Literary Work – Debut Author.

 Remedy for a Broken Angel also won a 2015 International Latino Book Award for Most Inspirational Fiction Book.

 In 2020 Johnson's novella Homegoing won Accents Publishing's inaugural novella contest.

 Johnson won the 2021 Flannery O'Connor Award for short fiction for her linked short story collection Light Skin Gone to Waste.

 Light Skin Gone to Waste was nominated for a 2023 NAACP Image Award for Outstanding Literary Work – Fiction and shortlisted for the 2024 Saroyan Prize.

+In 2024, Johnson was selected by Crystal Wilkinson as the winner of the inaugural Screen Door Press Prize for fiction for her linked story collection But Where's Home?